ValPaliy/valticus/content/en/posts/What Have I Been Up To Recently.md

 ---
-Title: What Have I Been Up To Recently?
+title: What Have I Been Up To Recently?
-Description: Those who follow this blog may have noticed I didn't write anything for some time.
+description: Those who follow this blog may have noticed I didn't write anything for some time.
 So, what have I been up to recently?
-Published: 2021-06-02
+published: 2021-06-02
-Author:
+author:
   - Val Paliy
-Keywords:
+keywords:
   - Windows
   - Linux
   - Operating System